77ovecatz/Thesis_Data/README.md

-# Microbiome Analysis on Chimpanzees and Humans
+# Gut Microbiome Analysis on Captive and Wild Chimpanzees and Humans

-The analyses are performed in R (in a RStudio env).
+The analyses are performed in RStudio.

 The project follows a standardized microbiome analysis workflow consisting of:
 - Loading Data